 At the end of three years, the intervention group had not only lost more weight than the control group, but had sustained its weight loss through the end of the trial, which suggests that people lose more weight and keep it off when they create sustainable lifestyle change through an intervention plan as opposed to receiving general advice on healthy living.

-The findings are of no surprise to Aruni Nan Futuronsky, director of Kripalu Healthy Living program, Integrative Weight Loss.
+The findings are of no surprise to Aruni Nan Futuronsky, director of Kripalu Healthy Living program, The Kripalu Approach to Diet: An Integrative Weight-Loss Program.
 “Lifestyle is the problem and lifestyle is the solution,” Aruni says.
 “Without addressing it, change isn’t sustainable.”

 Aruni says diets focus on behavior modification, but they don’t address what causes someone to overeat, for example.
 “It’s essential to look at the deeper imbalance in your lifestyle,” she explains.
 “What are you really hungry for?
 This is the question that’s life-changing for many of our guests.
 Addressing this while looking at issues of nutrition, movement, and stress reduction is a powerful avenue for transformation.”